 - a.
 Register for 15 credit hours per semester and pass 15 hours.
-You must receive the permission of the Assistant Director of Athletics for Academics (ADAA) if you plan to carry fewer than 15 or more than 17 credit-hours. - b.
+You must receive the permission of the Assistant Director of Athletics for Academics (ADAA) if you plan to carry fewer than 15 hours. - b.
 Attend every class when you are not traveling with your team; check iLearn daily; check TTU e-mail regularly; and represent Tech Athletics with integrity and pride. - i.
 Treat classes like practice time; respect faculty; and pursue academics like a fulltime job. - ii.
 Review each class syllabus and course iLearn site carefully, as contact information for the instructor, assignments, and other essential information are usually found there. - iii.
 Inform your professors of team travel dates in advance of travel and complete assignments as early as possible.
 Arrange to have a fellow student take notes for you. - c.
-Communicate frequently with your instructors, especially if you are being challenged academically. - Request a tutor though GradesFirst or ask a member of the Athletics Academic Advising staff for tutoring d. assistance when you begin to feel you are getting behind in a course.
-Mrs. Kiser is our tutoring coordinator. - Undergraduates must be continuously registered for 12 credit-hours and graduate student-athletes for 9 e. graduate credit-hours by the end of the first week of the semester, in order to participate in Tennessee Tech intercollegiate athletic programs.
+Communicate frequently with your instructors, especially if you are being challenged academically. - d.
+Request a tutor though GradesFirst or ask a member of the Athletics Academic Advising staff for tutoring assistance when you begin to feel you are getting behind in a course. - e.
+Undergraduates must be continuously registered for 12 credit-hours and graduate student-athletes for 9 graduate credit-hours by the end of the first week of the semester, in order to participate in Tennessee Tech intercollegiate athletic programs.